ABOUT THE JAFFA INSTITUTE:

 ABOUT THE JAFFA DALED AFTER-SCHOOL EDUCATIONAL ENRICHMENT CENTER:

-The Jaffa Daled After-School Educational Enrichment Center provides educational, nutritional, recreational and therapeutic support to 30 at-risk children, ages 6-12, 70% of whom are of Ethiopian descent.
-Maintaining a balance of children from Ethiopian families and those from other ethnic backgrounds avoids isolating the children of Ethiopian descent and encourages their integration into Israeli society.
-The Center is open every weekday during the school year from 1:30 p.m. to 6:00 p.m. and operates a camp program during all school vacations.
+The Jaffa Daled After-School Educational Enrichment Center provides educational, nutritional, recreational and therapeutic support to at-risk children and teenagers, 70% of whom are of Ethiopian descent.
+Maintaining a balance of children from Ethiopian families and those from other ethnic backgrounds avoids isolating the children and teenagers of Ethiopian descent and encourages their integration into Israeli society.
+The Center is open every weekday during the school year and operates a camp program during all school vacations.

-In the after-school and early evening hours, the Centre will house two new educational enrichment groups designed to meet the needs of teenagers who have been involved in dangerous situations as a result of their troubled backgrounds.
+The money being raised is helping to expand programs to help marginalized teenagers at Jaffa Daled to enjoy the full benefit of the Jaffa Daled Enrichment Programs.
+In the after-school and early evening hours, the Center will house new educational enrichment groups designed to meet the needs of teenagers who have been involved in dangerous situations as a result of their troubled backgrounds.
 The staff will provide these youth with emotional support and tools to cope with the challenges of adolescence.

 Later in the evening, the Center will host parents from the community, including the parents of children in our care.
 During these sessions, the parents will receive a supportive framework and tools to empower them to improve their relationships and communication with their children.